aadilmallick/my-notes-docusaurus/docs/software-development/13-system-design.md

 Here are the core questions you should ask in order to discover the functional requirements of your app:

 1. what are the core features?
+Are there different features for paid and free users?
 2. Who are the users?
 Who is the app meant for?
 3. What type of app is this? web, mobile, etc.
 4. Are there any edge cases or constraints to consider.